Article updated June 2024

 Before I proceed I should explain that I shall purposely be trying to limit the amount of law in this post.
-The whole purpose of this post is to discuss what society might think the law relating to financial settlements on divorce should be, not upon what it actually is.
+The purpose of this article is to discuss what society thinks the law relating to financial settlements on divorce should be, not what it actually is.

-A central issue is the question of whether it is fair that assets accrued in a marriage should be divided equally, without reference to who was responsible for accruing them.
-To put it another way, is it fair that the person who did not earn or receive the assets should get a share in a divorce financial settlement?
+When the question “should my spouse get half in divorce?” is posed, a central issue is whether it is fair that assets accrued in a marriage should be divided equally, before it’s established who accrued them.
+To put it another way, is it fair that the person who did not earn or receive the assets should get a share of them in a divorce financial settlement?

-Typically, in the majority of marriages one party is either the sole or highest earner.
-A traditional scenario that’s still common now, is that one party is the primary earner, while the other works part-time or remains at home running the household or caring for children.
-Once this arrangement is established it creates an imbalance between the earnings, or values of the assets acquired by each party, during the marriage.
+A traditional scenario that’s still common, is that one party is the primary earner, while the other works part-time or remains at home running the household or caring for children.
+Once this arrangement is established it creates an imbalance between the earnings, or values of the assets acquired by each party during the marriage.

 How these unequal financial contributions should be approached during divorce has been the subject of debate for years.
-There was a time when the law favoured the husband, who historically was almost certainly the sole or primary ‘breadwinner’.
+There was a time when the law automatically favoured the husband, who historically was almost certainly the sole or primary ‘breadwinner’.
 Thankfully that time has long passed, and these days conventional wisdom holds that marriage is a joint venture.
-Accordingly, the contribution of the ‘homemaker’ is considered to equal the contribution of the ‘breadwinner’.
-Or, to look at it another way, it’s understood that the non-financial contribution of the ‘homemaker’ enables the ‘breadwinner’ to prioritise work.
+Accordingly, the contribution of the ‘homemaker’ is considered equal to the contribution of the ‘breadwinner’ and it’s understood that the non-financial contribution of the ‘homemaker’ sometimes enables the other partner to prioritise work.

 It all boils down to the concept of ‘fairness’.
 The problem, of course, is that two perfectly reasonable people might have quite different ideas of what is fair.
 Some will agree it seems fair that homemaking equals breadwinning, at least in broad terms.